apigee/api-platform-samples/sample-proxies/jira-release-notes/README.md

 # Jira release notes generator

 This sample leverages a [Jira API](https://docs.atlassian.com/jira/REST/6.2.7/) to return issues that are tagged in Jira with a 'release_notes' label.
-The proxy converts Jira's JSON response to XML, then applies an XSL stylesheet that generates a base set of HTML-formatted release notes.
-The stylesheet gets text from a 'Release Notes Summary' field.
+The proxy converts Jira's JSON response to XML, then applies an XSL stylesheet that generates HTML-formatted release notes.
+The stylesheet grabs text from a 'Release Notes Summary' field in Jira.

 If your Jira environment uses different fields, modify the URI query parameters accordingly (in invoke.sh as well, if you want to use that script), and modify the .xsl resource file accordingly.